In this article, we detail all the advantages of telecommuting, for both employers and employees. Spoiler alert: there are some disadvantages too.

 Using a feedback system has many benefits.

-On the other hand, it allows you to measure whether this new concept of empowerment is well integrated by each employee.
-If this is not the case, you can then know what the needs are and implement concrete actions to meet them.
+- It allows you to measure whether each employee integrates well this new concept of empowerment.
+If it's not the case, you can then know what the needs are and implement concrete actions to meet them.

 Here are a few examples: